 - 1. In the event of your permanent transfer from the Residence to some other living accommodation, all of your property shall be removed from the Residence within fifteen (15) days after notice by the Community to you or your duly named representative. - 2.
-In the event of your death while still residing in the Residence, your duly named agent shall have a fifteen (15) day period to remove your property from the Residence.
-In the event of your death after transfer from the Residence to the Health Care Center, Memory Care, or Assisted Living, your property must be removed from such room within seventy-two (72) hours of death. - 3.
-If such property is not removed within such periods of time by you or your duly named representative, you or your estate shall remain liable and shall pay the then-current Monthly Fee for your Residence until all property is removed.
-The Community shall have the option, but not the obligation, to remove and store such property for thirty (30) days; and thereafter, if such property is not claimed and storage fees are incurred by the Community, then title to such property shall be vested in the Community and the property shall be disposed of as the Community, in its sole discretion, deems proper, without any liability of the Community to you or your estate or heirs. - 4.
+If such property is not removed within such periods of time by you or your duly named representative, you or your estate shall remain liable and shall pay the then current Monthly Fee for your Residence until all property is removed.
+The Community shall have the option, but not the obligation, to remove and store such property for thirty (30) days; and thereafter, if such property is not claimed and storage fees are incurred by the Community, then title to such property shall be vested in the Community and the property shall be disposed of as the Community, in its sole discretion, deems proper, without any liability of the Community to you or your estate or heirs. - 3.
 Any expenses incurred by the Community in disposing of your property hereunder shall be added to the final Monthly Fee charged to you.
-Monthly fees are due on the tenth (10th) of the month and are not refundable. - H. Governing Law and Venue.
+Monthly fees are due on the tenth (10th) of the month and are not refundable.

+- H. Governing Law and Venue.
 This Agreement shall be governed by the laws of the Commonwealth of Virginia without regard to Virginia's conflicts of law provisions.
 The Parties agree, should there be any suit or action related to this Agreement, venue shall be in the Circuit Court of the County or City in Virginia where the Community is located. - I. Notice Provisions.
 Any notices, consents, or other communications to the Community hereunder (collectively "notices") shall be in writing and addressed as follows:

-Registered Agent

-The Chesapeake

-1900 Lauderdale Drive

-Richmond, Virginia 23238
+Registered Agent The Glebe, Inc. 1900 Lauderdale Drive Richmond, Virginia 23238

-With a Copy to the Executive Director The Chesapeake
+With a Copy to the Executive Director The Glebe, Inc. 200 The Glebe Boulevard Daleville, Virginia 24083